Nathan Walker: Australia and Czech Republic

 Walker began playing hockey at age six and by thirteen he was in a league with players as old as twenty and able to outplay them.
 During the 2007 season he played in both the under-14 and under-16 leagues.
 During 14 U14 games he recorded 77 goals and 25 assists for 102 points, a record for the league; the second leading scorer had 70 points in 24 games.
 Walker had similar numbers in the U16 league; he scored 69 points in 16 games to again lead the league in scoring, with the second highest total being 53 points in 20 games.

 As Walker was dominating the local competition, he began to look for other options.
 In 2007 his coach Ivan Manco, who came from Slovakia, arranged for Walker to tryout for HC Vítkovice in the Czech Republic, where Manco knew one of the coaches.
 Walker impressed the team enough to be given a place on their under-18 junior team.
 In 2009–10 he recorded 42 points in 28 games for the U18 team and earned a chance to play for the U20 team.

-He also returned to Australia during the Czech offseason and played for the Sydney Ice Dogs of the Australian Ice Hockey League.
+During the Czech offseasons, Walker sought out a higher level of domestic competition by returning home to play for the Sydney Ice Dogs of the Australian Ice Hockey League. making his debut in 2010 at 16 years old.
+He played four games in his rookie AIHL season, registering his first point with an assist.
+Returning for three games in the 2011 season, he netted his first AIHL goal and added another assist.